 Hendricks A. Hallett (1847-1921), a Charlestown, Massachusetts artist, specialized in marine and historical paintings.
 This bucolic watercolor captures a wide perspective of the Portsmouth Naval Shipyard waterfront, with “Old Ironsides” floating in the center background.
 Hallett deliberately focused the viewer’s eye on Constitution by angling the Piscataqua River gundalow‘s single sail toward the ship.
 He also silhouetted Constitution‘s buff-colored hull against the bright Santee ship house directly behind.

-Join us next time as we share artistic depictions of USS Constitution‘s restorations in the twentieth and twenty-first centuries, including a painting of the ship’s first true restoration in 1906-1907.
-View Part II here.
+Learn about more artistic depictions of USS Constitution‘s restorations in the twentieth and twenty-first centuries, including a painting of the ship’s first true restoration in 1906-1907, in Part II.

 The activity that is the subject of this blog article has been financed in part with Federal funds from the National Maritime Heritage Grant program, administered by the National Park Service, U.S. Department of the Interior, through the Massachusetts Historical Commission, Secretary of the Commonwealth William Francis Galvin, Chairman.
 However, the contents and opinions do not necessarily reflect the views or policies of the Department of the Interior, or the Massachusetts Historical Commission, nor does the mention of trade names or commercial products constitute endorsement or recommendation by the Department of the Interior, or the Massachusetts Historical Commission.